MarketSquare/compact_testprogram_distribution/README.md

     $ py  zipapprobot.pyz .
 ```

-This comes out at less then 2MB...
+This results in a zipapp of less than 2MB in size, making it highly portable.

 ## Performance impact